nuxeo-sandbox/nuxeo-retention/README.md

 - A method to attach a rule on a single document:
 `void attachRule(String ruleId, DocumentModel doc);`
-- A method to attach a rule to a query result void attachRule(String ruleId, String query, CoreSession session);`
+- A method to attach a rule to a query result void attachRule(String ruleId, String query, CoreSession session);`.
+This call uses Nuxeo's Bulk Action Framework, ready for scaling and handling a very large number of document

 ##### Attach a Rule with Automation
 Also, an operation is provided: `Retention.AttachRule`.
 It has two syntaxes, depending on the input, allowing for attaching a rule to the input document or, when no input document is passed, to list of documents found using a NXQL query